 A list of the seminars is here.

-Information regarding your FYS, as well as correspondence from your professor, including a summer assignment, will be available to you in mid-June.
+Information regarding your FYS, as well as correspondence from your professor, including a summer assignment, will be available to you the latter part of June.
 Once your FYS has been assigned, it cannot be changed.

 FIRST-YEAR STUDENT RESIDENTIAL OPTIONS

 As you consider the FYS choices, you will also want to think about your residential experience because your FYS is determined by your housing assignment.
 First-year residence halls are either coed (male and female by suites) or gender-specific (all female or all male).
 With both residential experiences, you will live with, or in close proximity to, your FYS classmates.
-You will easily connect your in-class and out-of-class experiences by fostering an element of intellectual curiosity within the residence hall.
+This will help you connect your in-class and out-of-class experiences by fostering an element of intellectual curiosity within the residence hall.

 Mabee Hall and Brown-Cody Hall are both coed residence halls.
 The gender-specific first-year halls are Kurth Hall for women and Ruter Hall for men.
 You will live in the same residence hall for your entire first year.
-You can learn more about all of Southwestern’s residence halls.
+You can learn more about all of Southwestern’s residence halls here.

 Roommate requests will be considered, but are not guaranteed.
 You should both indicate your roommate request on your respective housing forms.
 Additionally, both students should rank the residence halls the same.